-As a collaborative lawyer and settlement advocate, I help divorcing clients reach good, long-lasting agreements without resorting to the courts.
-With guidance from caring and experienced collaborative professionals, couples can divorce intelligently and creatively, considerate of one another and of their children.
-After almost forty years as an attorney, my practice is now limited to collaborative law and settlement advocacy.
-Our Rochester community has a compassionate and dedicated group of family law attorneys, mental health professionals, mediators and financial specialists working together; I was the first president of our Association and continue to be involved as an active member.
-I take part in teaching both beginning collaborative law and advanced skills, and, from 2001 to the present, I have providing training across the United States and Canada.
+Our Rochester community has a dedicated group of family law attorneys, mental health professionals, mediators and financial specialists working together in whatever combination meets the clients’ needs.
+I was the first president of our Association and continue to be involved as an active member.
+I take part in teaching both beginning collaborative law and advanced skills, and, from 2001 to the present, have providing training across the United States and Canada.

 Leah takes pride in assisting clients with care and respect during arguably one of the most stressful times in their lives- going through a divorce.
 By taking a collaborative approach to divorce, the parties can manage the divorce in a mindful and respectful way to minimize the damage to their family.
 Leah focuses her practice on divorce and family law exclusively.
 Over the years, she has found that when both parties commit to put aside negative emotions, they can focus on settling issues of child custody, child support, and equitable distribution of their assets and debts in a way that benefits each party and their family overall.
 Collaborative law allows families to come up with carefully tailored plans that are not “one size fits all” and allows the parties to feel in control of the process with a voice at the table.